gillisandrew/aws-cdk-aws-ip-ranges/packages/constructs/README.md

 Like first-party context providers, lookups are cached in `cdk.context.json` of your CDK project.
-If you need reproducible builds, you should commit this file. to source control.
+If you need reproducible builds, you should commit this file to source control.